For the most comprehensive explanations and resources, visit the Student Employment page.

 Cost of Living

 If you work in a big city where the cost of living is higher, your wages would need to be larger than in less-expensive cities to maintain the same standard of living.
-These resources can be useful when considering multiple job offers or contemplating a move between jobs.
+These resources can be useful when considering multiple job offers or when contemplating a move between jobs.

 - MIT Living Wages Listing and Calculator